shineyruan/Personal-Blog/source/_posts/Zhuhai.md

 ![](/images/RZH5982post.jpg)

-*Comebuy, one of the numerous boba tea shops in Zhuhai.
+*Comebuy, one of the numerous bubble tea shops in Zhuhai.
 Comebuy started their business in Zhuhai several years ago and was trying to expand their business all over China.*

 ![](/images/DSC03425.jpg)